TomoakiNagahara/TomoakiNagahara/README.md

 - 📫 How to reach me https://twitter.com/TomoakiNagahara/

  1. Nintendo Basic
- 2. C/C++ by Macintosh
+ 2. C/C++ for Macintosh
- 3. C/C++ by Win32 API
+ 3. C/C++ for Win32 API
- 4. C/C++ by WinNT
+ 4. C/C++ for WinNT
- 5. C/C++ by Linux
+ 5. C/C++ for Linux
- 6. C/C++ by CGI
+ 6. C/C++ for CGI
- 7. Perl by CGI
+ 7. Perl for CGI
- 8. Java by iMode
+ 8. Java for iMode
- 9. PHP in Web service
+ 9. PHP
- 10. Objective-C in iPhone
+ 10. Objective-C
- 11. C# in iPhone and Android
+ 11. C# for iPhone and Android
  12. Returned to PHP.

 <!---